thomasjames433/Hall_Booking_System_Backend/README.md

 While giving an input to request a booking, follow the instructions below

-"hallname":"Aryabhatta", // give it as hallname while adding and if updating, we do not have to know the hall id, can give it just by knowing the name of the hall
+"hallname":"Aryabhatta", // give it as hallname while adding and updating.
+We do not have to know the hall id, can give it just by knowing the name of the hall

 "date": "2024-12-18",  // Date in 'YYYY-MM-DD' format